 Because of many things, Sewickley Heights is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Sewickley Heights really has some of the features that families look for when choosing a good community to raise children.
 Is Sewickley Heights perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small borough, Sewickley Heights does not have a public transit system used by locals to get to and from work.
+Sewickley Heights is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Sewickley Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sewickley Heights residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sewickley Heights include German, Irish, English, Italian, and Polish.